ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-hannah-1824.md

   - [Elizabeth Vandermeere](https://www.findagrave.com/memorial/166933990/elizabeth-vanderveere) (1829 to 1888).

 After Thomas's death, Hannah's mother lived with the Vandermeere's (perhaps sometimes spelled Vandermere) in Ithaca.
 William Vandermeere was a local farmer, and also an English immigrant.
-Beyond that, I do not know the exact relationship between the Thatchers and Vandermeeres.

 As with Emily, the birth year on Hannah's grave is incorrect based on two independent sources: the 1900 United States Federal census in which Hannah self reports being born "May 1824" in England: